 Lake Harriet’s west side has the much-awarded Tilia, serving creative twists on New American cuisine like chicken liver mousse, bass tartare and hanger steak.
 Unless you arrive just as the doors open, there is often a line for tables.
 Nearby, The Harriet Brasserie is also whipping up seasonal, New American plates like clam and bison sausage, duck tacos, Norwegian salmon and the tantalizing lobster and pork belly entrée.
 Martina’s Argentinean menu has a dazzling array of meat and seafood, like mackerel, tiger prawns, swordfish, octopus (with bone marrow!), pork chops and an 80-day aged bone-in NY steak.
 (Dinner only.)
 If you just want a treat, Sebastian Joe’s Ice Cream Shop has been a Twin Cities staple for homemade ice cream for decades.

 On the east side, Tenant Restaurant has strict seating times, so plan ahead.
 Open in 2017, the hype here is still strong for its $50, six-course, seasonal tasting menu (no substitutions, though they can accommodate allergies).
 The menu is far too variable to call out any one dish, though scrolling through their Instagram feed will give you an idea of what to expect.
 A wine paring is available.
 Neighborhood mainstay Café Ena serves Pan-Latin dishes, with a lot of seafood and meat at casual night out prices.
 A few blocks away, La Fresca (same owners), has a similar model with a more specific Mexican focus.
-Corner Table dishes up a seasonal $45 prix fixe menu of French techniques applied to American fare.
-Across the street, Sun Street Breads serves a bakery-fueled menu of breakfast plates, sandwiches, soups and pastries till 2pm.
+Sun Street Breads serves a bakery-fueled menu of breakfast plates, sandwiches, soups and pastries till 2pm.
 Thursdays are pizza night (5-8pm).
 Revival serves Southern comfort food like wings, shrimp and corn pudding, and several presentations of chicken, with accompaniments like waffles or dumplings.
-More comfort food is available at C & G’s Smoking Barbeque, including family-priced sandwiches, ribs, wings, tips and fish or chicken slabs.
+More comfort food is available at C & G’s Smoking Barbecue, including family-priced sandwiches, ribs, wings, tips and fish or chicken slabs.

 Shopping options in the area are also generous.
-Southwest of the lake is the 50th and France shopping hub, with upscale chains and boutiques like, Anthropologie (chain women’s clothing), Athleta (chain sportswear), Fringe (fashion accessories), Nani Nalu (swimwear) and Bluebird Boutique (women’s clothing).
+Southwest of the lake is the 50th and France shopping hub, with upscale chains and boutiques like, Anthropologie (chain women’s clothing), Athleta (chain sportswear), Nani Nalu (swimwear) and Bluebird Boutique (women’s clothing).

 There are more shopping and food options at the nearby business and retail hub of Lake and Hennepin.